This article will help you:

 Amplitude groups the event stream by session, and orders it in reverse chronological order—i.e., the session property with the most recent activity is at the top of the list.
 Blue events in a session are all connected by a line; green, out-of-session events stand alone.
 You can customize the events you want to see in the event stream by choosing to show all events, highlight specific events, or only show specific events.
 Additionally, you can filter on a particular device ID.

-Clicking on an event will give you detailed information about it, including all event and user properties associated with it.
-There are two available views: the Info view, which gives a digestible view of the event data, and the Raw view, which displays the raw JSON file Amplitude received with the event.
+There are two available views: the Info view, which gives a digestible view of the event data, and the Raw view, which displays the raw JSON file Amplitude received, along with any user properties that persisted from previous events or Identify requests.
 This is useful for debugging the data your product sends to Amplitude.

 NOTE: Group properties are only visible in the raw event view.